 Those outside our area can benefit with a listing as well.
 Link off the high profile name being used.

 We offer one webpage, including set up, free of charge.
-You may include on Image, Text, Contact info, and links.
+You may include one Image, Text, Contact info, and links.
+We will not ask you for payment or credit card information.

 Many expect buyers to find our business location either by word of mouth.
 Or by passing by.
 That is thinking that will stagnate your sales, or worse, put you out of business.